 If you’re wondering where to stay in Charleston, you’ve come to the right place.
 We’ve gathered all the best hotels, inns, rentals, and more for a fun and relaxing trip to Charleston.
 You’ll find that most of downtown Charleston offer luxury hotels in historic settings, but there is plenty of budget and mid-range hotels in the outlying areas.

-Founded in 1670, the “Holy City” of Charleston, South Carolina offers southern hospitality and charm along all its cobblestone streets and historic buildings.
-The angelic nickname comes from its history of religious tolerance and abundance of churches, temples, and cathedrals.
+Founded in 1670, the “Holy City” of Charleston, South Carolina, offers southern hospitality and charm along all its cobblestone streets and historic buildings.
+The angelic nickname comes from its history of religious tolerance and the abundance of churches, temples, and cathedrals.